-Subjects in Which the Diploma May be Awarded
+1. Subjects in Which the Diploma May be Awarded

 The subjects for the Graduate Diploma in Science are: Astronomy, Biochemistry, Biological Sciences, Chemistry, Computer Science, Economics, Electronics, Ethics, Finance, Geography, Geology, Linguistics, Management Science, Mathematics, Philosophy, Physics, Psychology, and Statistics.
+No new enrolments are being accepted from 2011 onwards.